EMS Compact History

 • Move forward and develop a compact, preserve state sovereignty and collective control

-• Create a system of self-regulation-by the states where by national policy can be put into place and data can be exchanged but remain flexible enough to change, as change continues to occur in the EMS industry
+• Create a system of regulation by the states where national policy can be put into place, and data can be exchanged but remain flexible enough to change as change continues to occur in the EMS industry

 • Work closely with CSG’s National Center for Interstate Compacts

-The National Advisory Panel consisted of 23 individuals, each representing a stakeholder organization.
-Stakeholder experts from EMS agencies, federal partners and the EMS Industry included:
+The National Advisory Panel comprised 23 individuals, each representing a stakeholder organization.
+Stakeholder experts from EMS agencies, federal partners, and the EMS Industry included:

 • American Ambulance Association